Death by Cherry Blossoms

 “I will do my best in order to die for the emperor as soon as possible like falling cherry petals.”

 “I shall plunge into the enemy vessel and fall like petals for the emperor.”
 One young man wrote in his will: “Many soldiers (senpai) are gone like falling petals.
 I do not hesitate to sacrifice myself.
 I am pleased.
 For the emperor, I shall fall like cherry blossoms.”
 Onuki-Tierney: “In the process of accelerating militarisation, cherry blossoms were called into duty to aestheticize soldiers’ deaths on the battlefield, followed by their resurrection at Yasukuni Shrine — like cherry blossoms which fall after a brief life, the young men sacrificed their lives for the emperor but were promised to be reborn as cherry blossoms at the shrine where the emperor would pay homage.”

-The museum includes a recreation of the barracks and dining halls where the soldiers partied before their final flight, and despite all the published wills, photos, and films in which we see smiling pilots saluting or waving goodbye before their final mission, the following description tells a different story.
-It’s a letter written in 1995 by eighty-six year old Kasuga Takeo.
-He was drafted into the navy and was given the assignment of looking after the meals, laundry, and other daily affairs of the student soldiers at the Tsuchiura Navy Airbase, which was very similar to the one at Chiran.
+The museum includes a recreation of the barracks and dining halls where the soldiers partied before their final flights, and despite all the published wills, photos, and films in which we see them smiling. saluting and waving goodbye, the following description tells a different story.
+It’s a letter written in 1995 by 86 year old Kasuga Takeo.
+He was drafted into the navy and given the assignment of looking after the meals, laundry, and other daily affairs of the student kamikaze soldiers at the Tsuchiura Navy Airbase, which was very similar to the one at Chiran.